top of page

 MISSION STATEMENT

 "I became involved with Restorative Justice and human rights because much of my artistic, professional and academic life has been concerned with the healing process.
-Personal involvement in issues concerning human injustice and politics are so fundamentally important, and so embattled, that I decided that was where I should give the time I had for work.
+Personal involvement in issues concerning human injustice, violent crime victims, and global politics are so fundamentally important, and so embattled, that I decided that was where I should give the time I had for work.
 I have testified before the US Senate for the compassionate release of dying female inmates in prisons and have been an active member of Amnesty International for over 15 years.
 I also work closely with various national sectors for victim's rights, restorative justice, missing persons and the rights of incarcerated American women artists."

 CompassionateReleaseHEARING_2008.jpeg